CME211/notes/faq.md

 (in some programming language).
 We review these concepts for both Python and C++.
 However, we have found that students without at least one formal undergraduate computing course quickly become overwhelmed with the pace of CME 211.

 A background of using MATLAB and/or Python as a part of (non-programming focused) science and engineering coursework is typically not sufficient for success in CME 211.

+### Recordings

+This course is offered in-person and so won't be recorded.
+We generally try to stick very close to the notes in the lectures so that anyone missing the lecture do not feel lost.